 If you do choose to write something on a business review site, I hope you will keep in mind that you may be sharing personally revealing information in a public forum.
 I urge you to create a pseudonym that is not linked to your regular email address or friend networks for your own privacy and protection.

-If you feel I have done something harmful or unethical and you do not feel comfortable discussing it with me, you can always contact the Board of Psychology, which oversees licensing, and they will review the services I have provided.
+If you believe I have done something harmful or unethical and you do not feel comfortable discussing it with me, you can always contact the Board of Psychology, which oversees licensing, and they will review the services I have provided.

 LA State Board of Examiners of Psychologists

 If you used location-based services on your mobile phone, you may wish to be aware of the privacy issues related to using these services.
 I do not place my practice as a check-in location on various sites such as Foursquare, Gowalla, Loopt, etc. However, if you have GPS tracking enabled on your device, it is possible that others may surmise that you are a therapy client due to regular check-ins at my office on a weekly basis.
 Please be aware of this risk if you are intentionally “checking in,” from my office or if you have a passive LBS app enabled on your phone.

 I prefer using email only to arrange or modify appointments.
 Please do not email me content related to your therapy sessions, as email is not completely secure or confidential.
 If you choose to communicate with me by email, be aware that all emails are retained in the logs of your and my Internet service providers.
 While it is unlikely that someone will be looking at these logs, they are, in theory, available to be read by the system administrator(s) of the Internet service provider.
 You should also know that any emails I receive from you and any responses that I send to you become a part of your legal record.

 Thank you for taking the time to review my Social Media Policy.
 If you have questions or concerns about any of these policies and procedures or regarding our potential interactions on the Internet, do bring them to my attention so that we can discuss them.